hamuyuuki/pushing-hours-restriction/README.md

 on:
   schedule:
-    # NOTE: Execute start_hour and endHour from Monday to Thursday with UTC
+    # NOTE: Execute start_hour and end_hour from Monday to Thursday with UTC
     - cron: '0 9,18 * * MON-THU'

 jobs: